2 Candidates Endorsed for the TA Board; Other TA Members May Petition

 - 18 years of age or older

-- Current member of the TA
+- Member of the TA current in dues

-Candidates must submit documentation to the Nominating Committee by January 28, 2019, consisting of:
+Candidates must submit documentation to the Nominating Committee by February 7, 2023, consisting of:

-- A résumé or biography, maximum of two pages, stating relevant qualifications, including past community activities, or professional or work experience
+- A résumé or biography, maximum of two pages, stating relevant qualifications, including past community activities, professional or work experience

 - A brief statement of why you are interested in serving on the Board

 - Best contact phone number and email address